Hemakuma/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

   `git remote add origin http://hemakuma:cisco123@192.168.99.100/hemakuma/nxtoolkit.git `

   ![gitlab](/images/gitlab-508.png)
-6. Switch to gitlab browser and verify that files have been uploaded.
+6. Switch to chrome browser and verify that files have been uploaded.
+  7. Refresh the browser page
+  8. Click on `Files`

 ---
 ## Creating gitlab users.